-The debentures issued under the Corporation's MTN Program were rated as follows:
+As at December 31, 2013, the debentures issued under the Corporation's MTN Program and the commercial paper issued under the Corporation's CP Program were rated as follows:

-Rating
+Commercial

+Debentures paper

-DBRS A (high)
+DBRS A (high) R-1 (low)

-S&P А
+S&P A - -

 DBRS rates long-term debt instruments by rating categories ranging from a high of "AAA" to a low of "D".
-A DBRS rating may be modified by the addition of "high" or "low" to indicate relative standing within the major rating categories.
-Long-term debt instruments which are rated in the "A" category by DBRS are considered to be of "good credit quality", with substantial capacity for the payment of financial obligations.
-Entities in the "A" category, however, are considered to be more vulnerable to future events, but qualifying negative factors are considered manageable.
-An A rating is the second of the three sub-categories within the third of the ten rating categories.
+All rating categories other than AAA and D also contain the subcategories "(high)" and "(low)" to indicate relative standing within the major rating categories.
+The absence of either a "(high)" or "(low)" designation indicates the rating is in the middle of the category.
+An A rating is the third highest of the ten rating categories.
+Long-term debt instruments which are rated in the "A" category by DBRS are considered to be of good credit quality, with substantial capacity for the payment of financial obligations.
+Entities in the "A" category, however, may be vulnerable to future events, but qualifying negative factors are considered manageable.